drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Bioactive Conformation?
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-Based on modeling analyses the Banyu group suspected that the binding of the compounds involved the N-H and the carbonyl by forming two hydrogen bonds with the protein, in a bidentate manner.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/bioactive-conformation-70319090'><i class='fa fa-play' aria-hidden='true'></i></button>Based on modeling analyses the Banyu group suspected that the binding of the compounds involved the N-H and the carbonyl by forming two hydrogen bonds with the protein, in a bidentate manner.
 This hypothesis requires a "cis" conformation for the amide fragment concerned.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[bidentate]: Having two anchorage points